 Phosphorous is the workhorse in the soil.
 All minerals other than Nitrogen should enter the plant in the phosphate form.
 In cooperation with Calcium, photosynthesis is increased and the production of sugar is greater.

 Phosphorus is found in several forms in the soil, i.e.: P1, P2, and P204.
 P204 is the organic state that is stable in the soil and available to the plants.
 All other forms of phosphorous require metabolic changes before the plant is able to utilize it.

 Characteristics of Phosphate include:

-The following three minerals are needed in plant grow, but likely not in the amounts often recommended.
+The following three minerals are needed in plant growth, but likely not in the amounts often recommended.
 All three are considered electrolyte minerals that, along with other functions in the plant, will draw and hold water.

-Potassium is an anionic mineral like Calcium, but use of large amounts of potassium for anionic energy will result in a large vegetative plant, but will likely not produce exceptional levels of sugar due to the increased water held by the excess potassium.
+Potassium is an anionic mineral like Calcium, but the use of large amounts of potassium for anionic energy will result in a large vegetative plant, and will likely not produce exceptional levels of sugar due to the increased water held by the excess potassium.
 Excess magnesium levels in the soil will cause complications with structure and hydration.
 Excess amounts of sulfur will tie up available calcium.

 For more information about the chemicals needed in plant growth, go to www.aglabs.com.